Umuzi-org/tech-department/content/how-to-contribute/_index.md

 ## Don't make any changes to the public/ directory

 This is really important.
 It might be tempting to you to write some HTML, js or css in there.
 Resist that temptation.
 This is a Hugo based website.
-This means that the public directory is generated automagically.
+This means that the public directory is generated auto-magically.
 Any changes you make within the public directory will be overwritten.

 ## If you want to make changes to look and feel or basic site functionality